lorenzkuhn/academic-kickstart/content/home/about.md

 ## Biography

 Hi!
 I am currently a MSc Computer Science Student at ETH Zurich, where I focus on Machine Learning.
-Recently, I interned at IBM Research where I contributed to the Research and Development of a medical recommendation system based on machine learning.
+Recently, I interned at IBM Research where I contributed to the research and development of a medical recommendation system based on machine learning.
+For my undergraduate thesis I developed natural language processing methods to improve the performance of a medical information retrieval system.